keltia/fetch-sac/README.md

 As this utility is scraping the web page directly, looking for what interests it, it may of course break from time to time as the page get updated (not very often though).
 The format of the various tabs in the table is different between all of them which makes it more complicated.
 There is also the matter of the `<br>`  inserted at some points breaking the parsing, it tries to compensate for this.

-This way of doing things is so '90 and broken, you don't want to hear my full comment.
+This way of doing things is so '90 and broken.

 ## MSRV